 Fraudsters not only waste your valuable resources, they significantly reduce your conversion rates and water down your ROI (return on investment).

 Calling leads that did not give you the consent to call can tarnish your reputation.
-Customers will quickly recognize the foul play and associate you with fraudulent advertising.
-Litigations also have adverse impacts on business reputation and continuity.
+Customers will quickly recognize the foul play and associate you with fraudulent online advertising.
+Many will flock to social media to hurt your social presence and reputation.
+In more serious instances, class-action lawsuits can also have adverse impacts on your brand's reputation.

 Many businesses fail to recover from litigations, so you should be concerned about facing lawsuits from ad fraud.
 Even with proper coverage, your business will still suffer a negative reputation, which can hurt your relationship with customers, investors, suppliers, and other stakeholders.
 As such, it is advisable to have adequate measures to protect you from potential lawsuits.

 There are different types of leads.
 Essentially, leads that opt-in to newsletters and promotional messages are considered high-quality leads.
 They are the principal focus of most enterprises.
-Other leads come across your business while looking for different products or services and are generally not seeking your offer at the moment.
+Other leads come across your business while looking for different products or services and are generally not interested in your product or service at the moment.

 Honeypots are unique fields you can add to your forms.
 These fields aren't visible to the human eye, but some bots can detect and fill them in.
 If you get a form completed with the honeypot field filled in, it is probably fraudulent.